 Boarding the Boat and Underway

 Social distancing.
 We have reduced the capacity of divers and snorkelers per charter to provide more social distancing space.
-The crew will monitor each deck to encourage social distancing of at least 6’ where practical among guests, unless they are members of the same household unit.
+Please allow 6′ of distance between parties to the extent possible.

 Your diving gear will fit under your assigned seat.
 For personal items there is storage on a shelf forward in the main cabin on the starboard side or on the shelf under the center table.
 There are small net hammocks for things like hats or sunglasses above the center table.

 Please keep in mind that there are no dividers between your bag and another.
 You may want to consider a closeable waterproof or water resistant bag that can be wiped down with a sanitizing wipe after your charter.

 Mahalo for Joining Us!

 We are so pleased to be welcoming you back on board and share the pleasure of diving!